On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity

-Therefore, the self-intersection of any prime divisor $C$ is bounded from below by $-d(X) \cdot d(X)! \cdot \card(A_{NS(X)})$. \end{proof} \end{proof} \end{proof} \begin{remark} From the proof it follows that we have an effective way to find a bound in any of the two items of Theorem \ref{ZariskiBNC} knowing the bound in the other.
+\begin{remark} In fact, the proof provides an effective way to find a bound in any of the two items of Theorem \ref{ZariskiBNC} knowing the bound in the other.
 More precisely, if the self-intersections are bounded by $b$ then the denominators are bounded by $|b|^{\rho(X)-1}!$.
-Conversely if the denominators are bounded by $d$ then the self-intersections are bounded by $d!\cdot d \cdot \card(A_{NS(X)})$ where $\card(A_{NS(X)})$ is the discriminant of the Neron--Severi Lattice of $X$. \end{remark}
+Conversely if the denominators are bounded by $d$ then the self-intersections are bounded by $d!\cdot d \cdot \card(A_{{\rm NS}(X)})$ where $\card(A_{{\rm NS}(X)})$ is the discriminant of the Neron--Severi lattice of $X$. \end{remark}

 In order to find a global bound for denominators it is then sufficient to show that bounded negativity holds in the context of irreducible symplectic manifolds.
-In dimension 2 it is well known by adjunction that the squares of irreducible curves are bounded from below by $-2$.
-In higher dimension we first need to recall results devoted to the divisibility of exceptional prime divisors and their geometry by Druel and Markman.
+In dimension 2 it is well known by the adjunction formula that the squares of irreducible curves are bounded from below by $-2$.
+In higher dimension, we first need to recall results devoted to the divisibility of exceptional prime divisors and their geometry due to Druel and Markman.

-\begin{prop}[\cite{Druel}, Proposition 1.4 and Remark 4.3] Let $X$ be a projective irreducible symplectic manifold and let $E$ be a prime exceptional divisor on it. \begin{enumerate} \item[(i)] Then there exists another irreducible symplectic manifold $X'$ birational to $X$ and a contraction $\pi': X'\rightarrow Y'$ to a normal variety whose exceptional locus is the strict transform $E'$ of $E$. \item[(ii)] If $l$ is a general primitive exceptional curve (i.e. a curve whose strict transform is a general fiber of $E'\to \pi'(E')$), then $l$ is either a smooth $\mathbb{P}^1$ or the union of two such $\mathbb{P}^1$ meeting in a point and moreover $E\cdot l=-2$. \end{enumerate} \end{prop} \begin{prop}[\cite{markman}, Corollary 3.6 part 1 and 3] Let $X,E$ and $l$ be as above.
-Let us identify $H^2(X,\mathbb{Q})^\vee$ with $H_2(X,\mathbb{Q})$ and let $E^\vee$ be the map given by $q(E,\cdot)$ with the Beauville-Bogomolov-Fujiki form.
-Then: \begin{enumerate} \item[(i)] the class of $l$ is $\frac{-2E^\vee}{q(E)}$; \item[(ii)] either $E$ is primitive or $E/2$ is. \end{enumerate} \end{prop}